ssrikantan/ssrikantan.github.io/_posts/2020-02-28-az-ad-jwt-token-custom-attribs.md

 ---
 layout: post
-title: "Customising Azure AD JWT Claim Token"
+title: "How to Customize Azure AD JWT Claim Token with Custom Attributes"
 date: 2020-02-28
+author: Srikantan Sankaran
+tags:
+  - Azure
+  - Azure AD
+  - Security
+  - Authentication
+  - Identity
+description: "Learn how to add custom attributes like EmployeeID and Country to Azure AD JWT tokens using Claims Mapping Policies."
 ---

 ## Summary
 The JWT Token returned by Azure AD, on successful user authentication when signing into an Application, contains a default set of attributes.
 At times it is desirable to have certain additional returned in the JWT Token itself rather than have the Application make a separate Graph API call only to retrieve them.
 In this post, I have shown how 2 attributes, e.g. the EmployeeID and the Country of residence of the User signing in, can be added to the JWT Token.